Newtbytes/website/content/blog/drafts/abusing-query-compiler.md

 int impossible-things(int x) {
   int apple-count = x * 2;
   int world = apple-count - 5;
-  char hello-world[] = “I serve no master!
-And I could say that %d times!”;
+  char hello-world[] = "I serve no master!
+And I could say that %d times!";
   printf(hello-world, world);
   // Huzzah!
 Negative apples!
   return world-apple-count;
 }
 ```

-The spell castinator would of course read this and get back to you, exclaiming, “apples, count, hello?
-Insanity.”
+The spell castinator would of course read this and get back to you, exclaiming, "apples, count, hello?
+Insanity."

-I’m not aware of any programming language  that allows kebab-case, because usually they allow you to express things like subtracting variables.
+I'm not aware of any programming language  that allows kebab-case, because usually they allow you to express things like subtracting variables.
 Thus kebab-case is impossible if you want to allow unreadable subtraction expresssions, which spells QED and so we are done.

-But… compilers are smart, right?
+But... compilers are smart, right?
 It should be possible to notice apple-count and observe that it is an already declared identifier.
 However, let me explore one side tangent (likely first of many) on parsers and typedefs.

 * TODO: mention lisp, COBOL, forth
 * TODO: write section about agda language